Biden suggests he has a path around Congress to get more aid to Ukraine and plans major speech

 After Biden spoke, White House press secretary Karine Jean-Pierre said during the Wednesday news briefing that Biden was “confident” Ukraine aid would approved because there is broad bipartisan support.
 But she noted the objections by some House Republicans were an obstacle to the United States' work with allies to support Ukraine, which Russia invaded in February 2022.

-“When you have a small fraction of a party that is causing that type of chaos, you know, it doesn’t look great across the across the globe,” Jean-Pierre said.
-“That doesn’t, that doesn’t look very promising.”
+“When you have a small fraction of a party that is causing that type of chaos, you know, it doesn’t look great across the globe,” Jean-Pierre said.
+“That doesn't look very promising.”

 Biden held a call Tuesday with allies in Europe, Japan and Canada to say the U.S. government still supported Ukraine